hapijs/catbox/README.md

       expire.
 Uses local time.
 Cannot be used together with `expiresIn`.
     - `staleIn` - number of milliseconds to mark an item stored in cache as stale and reload it.
 Must be less than `expiresIn`.
     - `staleTimeout` - number of milliseconds to wait before checking if an item is stale.
+    - `generateTimeout` - number of milliseconds to wait before returning a timeout error when the `getOrGenerate()` `generateFunc` function takes too long to return a value.
+When the value is eventually returned, it is stored in the cache for future requests.
 - `cache` - a `Client` instance (which has already been started).
 - `segment` - required when `cache` is provided.
 The segment name used to isolate cached items within the cache partition.